-During a routine prenatal ultrasound, Donna and her husband, Robert, were told that their baby Will, had hydronephrosis, which
+During a routine prenatal ultrasound, Donna and her husband, Robert, were told that their baby, Will, had hydronephrosis, which

-William had no symptoms but the hydronephrosis was monitored regularly during the first three years.
+William had no symptoms after birth but the hydronephrosis was monitored regularly during the first three years.
 Donna and Robert were told that Will’s hydronephrosis might improve or resolve on its own, over time; unfortunately, it did not.

-When he was 3 years old, a urologist at a local hospital determined that Will’s hydronephrosis was caused by a ureteropelvic junction (UPJ) obstruction.
+When Will was 3 years old, a urologist at a local hospital determined that Will’s hydronephrosis was caused by a ureteropelvic junction (UPJ) obstruction.
 The ureteropelvic junction is located where the pelvis of the kidney meets the ureter (the tube that drains urine into the bladder).
 The UPJ obstruction impedes the flow of urine down to the bladder, causing the urine to back up in the kidney and dilate it (hydronephrosis).

 William would need a surgery in the near future to treat his UPJ obstruction and reduce the hydronephrosis.

-At 4 years of age, William had his first surgery to treat the UPJ obstruction.
-Dr. Casale performed a robotic assisted laparoscopic pyeloplasty to improve drainage of urine from the kidney.
+At 4 years of age, William had his first surgery at CHOP, a robotic-assisted laparoscopic pyeloplasty to improve drainage of urine from the kidney.
 In laparoscopic surgery, doctors make very small incisions and use tiny instruments controlled from outside of the body.
 Patients have less post-operative pain, a shorter hospital stay and a more rapid recovery.

 In Dec.
 2008, when Will was 5, he experienced an onset of severe pain and started vomiting.
 He was admitted to a local hospital.
 After numerous lab tests and imaging studies, the doctors could not pinpoint the cause of the pain.
-The imaging studies were then sent to Dr. Casale who made the diagnosis: a kidney stone, which Will had already passed.
+The imaging studies were then sent to the urology team at CHOP who made the diagnosis: A kidney stone, which Will had already passed.

-Donna, Robert and Will made what had become a familiar trip to CHOP.
-Dr. Casale ordered a 24-hour urine collection and an ultrasound to make sure the stone had passed and there were no other stones.
 There is a 27 percent chance of developing a kidney stone after a pyeloplasty surgery.
 The cause of kidney stones after pyeloplasty is unknown.

+Donna, Robert and Will made what had become an all-too-familiar trip to CHOP.
+The urology team ordered a 24-hour urine collection and an ultrasound to make sure the stone had passed and there were no other stones.

 Will’s teachers are supportive and allow him to bring water bottles to the classroom to stay hydrated.
-Proper hydration helps prevent the urine from becoming concentrated with crystals, which can lead to stone formation.
+Proper hydration helps prevent urine from becoming concentrated with crystals, which can lead to stone formation.

 William will be followed regularly by the Division of Urology at CHOP where a team of doctors is actively engaged in studies on kidney stones disease.

 Will is scheduled for regular appointments with Kerry Ashcroft, a nurse practitioner with the Stone Center in the Division of Urology.
-The Stone Center is a cutting-edge center providing multidisciplinary evaluation and management exclusively for children with stones.
+The Stone Center is a cutting-edge center providing multidisciplinary evaluations and management exclusively for children with stones.